MicrosoftDocs/azure-stack-docs/azure-local/update/update-via-powershell-23h2.md

     </details>

 1. When the readiness checks are done, the system is ready to install updates.
-The `State` of the update will show as `ReadyToInstall`.
+The `State` of the update shows as `ReadyToInstall`.
 If the `State` of the update shows as `HealthCheckFailed`, see [Troubleshoot readiness checks](update-troubleshooting-23h2.md) before you proceed.

 ## Step 4: Start the update

 During the install, the system machines may reboot and you may need to establish the remote PowerShell session again to monitor the updates.
-If updating a single machine, your Azure Local will experience a downtime.
+If updating a single machine, your Azure Local experiences a downtime.

 Start an update by selecting a single update and passing it to `Start-SolutionUpdate`.